Kissing traditions: New Year's kiss

 In some Western cultures, it is a custom for people to kiss at the stroke of midnight on New Year's Eve.
 Some hold the superstition that failing to kiss someone ensures a year of loneliness.

 When celebrating at a Scottish Hogmanay party, it is custom to try to give a kiss to everyone in the room after the stroke of midnight "the bells".

+First kiss

+The first kiss for a person or between a couple is sometimes considered a significant life event, and this notion may be stressful to people experiencing their first kiss.